cppalliance/safe-cpp/proposal/draft.md

 ### Thread safety

 A memory-safe language should be robust against data races to shared mutable state.
 If one thread is writing to shared state, no other thread should be allowed access to it.
-Rust provides thread safety using a really novel extension of the type system.
+Rust provides thread safety using a novel extension of the type system.

 TODO